Troubleshooting

 6. Follow the rest of the prompts as needed and your device should be pulled and registered within a few seconds.

-Connect using Bluetooth:
+Other option -> Connect using Bluetooth:

 1. Select Add Device –> Lighting –> String Lights (BLE+Wi-fi)